rich-7941/English-Water/content/english/pages/water-supply-pipes.md

 {{< image src="images/water-supplier-grants.jpg" alt="Water Sector Overview" >}}
 # Water supply pipes

 If you suspect that your water supply pipe might need repair or replacement on your property, the following advice can assist you in finding the right solution.

-You may have noticed a leak, experienced low water flow or pressure, or you might be renovating and it's time to replace old lead pipes.
-If you are replacing the water supply pipe on your property, you will also need to inform your water supplier, as they may need to replace or modify their part of the water supply pipe too.
+You may have noticed a leak or experienced low water flow or pressure, or you might be renovating, and it’s time to replace old lead pipes.

 ## Signs of a damaged water supply pipe

-## Low flow

 The flow of water into your property depends on the condition of your water supply pipe.
 If your water supply pipe is in poor condition, the amount of water it carries could be restricted, thereby reducing the flow of water to your taps.
 This can be caused by: